 Now for my life living in Wilmar (1930).
+(This was not the sort of house that we were used to and we were only there because my mother acted as caretaker when the family were abroad.)
 I can only tell you what I remember.
 I was very young, most of my family called me ’Blue’.

 It was the most gorgeous bungalow, not that I was impressed at my age, if my mum was with me that was all I cared.
 Where my mum was that was my home.
 It had lots of rooms, even a bathroom and a wonderful lavatory, you could just pull the chain from a big tank on top of the lav and it sent all this water down the pan, I thought it was magic.
 There was also a very large kitchen with a huge big stove.
 Mum would be cooking nearly all day, she would make a big pot of stew from old bones.
 I often wondered where they came from.